nbw/japan/content/posts/geography.md

 ![special wards](https://upload.wikimedia.org/wikipedia/commons/thumb/1/16/Tokyo_special_wards_map.svg/800px-Tokyo_special_wards_map.svg.png)

-It's sort a deal of street cred.
+It's sort of an issue of street cred.
 The special wards, as mentioned earlier, were the wards that made up Tokyo City when it was a city.
 They're the most densely populated areas too.

 ----